spaceandtimelabs/blitzar-rs/docs/commitments/compute_commitments.md

         The second accepted data input is a slice view of a [Scalar] memory area, which captures the slices of contiguous Dalek Scalar elements.

+# Asserts

+If the data.len() value is different from the commitments.len() value.

 # Panics

-If the compute commitments execution in the GPU / CPU fails, If the data.len() value is different from the commitments.len() value.
+If the compute commitments execution in the GPU / CPU fails